The Technical Stuff!

 Meditation for Absolute Beginners

-If you're unfamiliar with the different types of yoga offered on our website, I've also included a brief description below of some of the more popular types of yoga we offer on our site:
+If you're unfamiliar with the different types of yoga offered on our website, we've also included a brief description of the more popular types of yoga we offer:

 Hatha Yoga - refers to a sequence of postures combined with attention to the breath.
 This class will help create a balance of strength and flexibility within the body.
 Rather than flowing through postures, the class is designed to help settle the body into each posture, to find ease and steadiness within.